responder-hsu/DA-F24-CIS-D028/A2.App.Vocabulary/README.md

 Type (enum);                 // Type of Plane (e.g., "Commercial", "Cargo", "PrivateJet", "Military") State (enum);                // Current status of Plane (e.g., "Operational," "Maintenance," "Grounded," "Retired", "Missing")

                                       // Connections to other classes (from the CCD) SeatMap (Object);                     // Layout showing the arrangement of seats.
-Model (PlaneModel Ptr);      // Reference to PlaneModel.
+PlaneModel (PlaneModel Ptr);          // Reference to PlaneModel.
-Flight (Plane Ptr);          // Reference to the associated Flight.
+FlightInstance (FlightInstance Ptr);  // Reference to the associated FlightInstance.

                              // Other stuff that may be necessary